John Cabot University Undergraduate Program FAQs

 Students seeking disability accommodations should identify themselves at the time upon confirming their intentions to enroll at John Cabot University.
-Students requesting accommodations for medical or physical disabilities should contact the Dean's Office directly, and students requesting accommodations for learning disabilities should get in touch with the Coordinator of Learning Disability Accommodations (Dr. Gene E. Ogle).
+Students requesting accommodations for medical or physical disabilities should contact the Dean's Office directly, and students requesting accommodations for learning disabilities should get in touch with the Coordinator of Learning Disability Accommodations (Associate Dean Pamela Harris).
 Learn more about our disability policy.

 It's possible that you can receive credit for college-level work completed in secondary school or through independent study.
 Advanced standing may be awarded for the Italian Maturità, International Baccalaureate diploma, or other 13-year national university entrance certificates.
 Students who have an Italian Maturità conferred by an equipollenza may not receive advance standing if the original diploma was received after only 12 years of education.
 Advanced standing may be awarded for passing grades in the College Level Examination Program (CLEP) or Advanced Placement examinations with a score of 4 or above.
 Learn more about credit transfers.